← Reference Deep-Dives Reference Deep-Dive · 11 min read

 Stage 1: Within-Culture Analysis

 Analyze each market’s data independently, in the original language where possible, before any cross-market comparison.
-The goal is to understand what each market’s participants are actually saying on their own cultural terms.
+The goal is to understand what each market’s participants are actually saying on their own cultural terms — not whether their responses match a hypothesis formed in a different language.

 Within-culture analysis should produce: